lambdahands/lingo/README.md

 ## Walkthrough

-**This walkthrough is available as a Clojure file you can go through interactively in the examples directory.**
+**This walkthrough is available as a Clojure file in the examples directory.
+It's encouraged that you go through it interactively.**

 Lingo's pieces comprise Clojure data structures.
 Maps are the primary structure used to express each part of speech we're interested in.